-You will need a measuring tape to accurately measure out where the toilet vanity unit will go and should mark this area with a pencil to guide you in your next steps.
+You will need a measuring tape to accurately measure where the toilet vanity unit will go and should mark this area with a pencil to guide you in your next steps.
 Depending on whether your vanity unit has a back or not, you may need to drill some holes for pipes to be inserted into the back of the unit.
 You must then ensure that the vanity unit is fitted flat against the wall and free from obstructions.

 Fit the toilet vanity unit

-You must firstly check that the pipes match up to the holes you have drilled (if you needed to drill holes).
+You must first check that the pipes match up to the holes you have drilled (if you needed to drill holes).
 You will then need to find the studs in the wall and screw the vanity unit into these.
 Once you’re happy with the fitting, fit in the mixer and waste.

 At this point. you can place a basin on the top of the toilet vanity unit and use a silicone sealant to bond the basin to the unit.